RIOJA. Complex Dusty Starbursts in a Major Merger B14-65666 at z=7.15: Discussion

 Major mergers would promote gas accretion by removing the angular momentum from disk gas, triggering starbursts at the cores of the galaxies \citep[e.g.,][]{Mihos.J:1994a}.
 B14-65666 shows signatures of nuclear dusty starbursts, including strong optical [\OIII] emission, strong dust attenuation, and high \SFR\@.
 These nuclear dusty starbursts have indeed enhanced the star-forming activity of B14-65666.
 The instant \(\SFR_0\) of \(230\) \Moyr\ is \(\simeq1\) dex higher than the star-formation main sequence at \(\log M_{*}/\Msun = 9.7\) and \(z\sim7\) \citep{Popesso.P:2023a}.
 The merger-induced star-formation at high redshift is consistent with a finding in the FirstLight simulations that bursty star-formation is induced by gas-rich mergers at \(z > 5\) \citep{Ceverino.D:2018a}.
 While many observations demonstrate that major mergers enhance \SFR\ in the local Universe \citep[e.g.,][]{Ellison.S:2008a}, the \SFR\ enhancement is reported to be inefficient at \(z > 1\) \citep[e.g.,][]{Silva.A:2018a, Shah.E:2022a}.
 B14-65666 is a clear example experiencing enhanced star formation at higher redshift.

 In particular, the E-core experiences a compact, centrally concentrated, strong starburst.
 Given \(r_\text{e} < 85 \) pc of the E-core in the F115W image and \(\SFR_0\) values in Table~\ref{tb:properties}, the \(\SFR_0\) surface density of the E-core is \(\Sigma_{\SFR, 0}\gtrsim4\times10^3\) \Moyrkpct, which is comparable to IR \SFR\ surface densities of local ULIRGs or obscured AGN \citep{Pereira-Santaella.M:2021a}.
 We expect that this compact starburst is caused by a significant gas accretion to the E-core.
 The high \(\Sigma_{\SFR, 0}\) is also consistent with the expected high dust temperature of the E-core \citep[see][]{Liang.L:2019a}.
 We note that star-formation timescale of the E-core (\( < 5\) Myr) is much shorter than those of ULIRGs, as \SFR\ of ULIRGs are derived from the FIR luminosity (i.e., \(\sim100\) Myr).
 Although the molecular gas mass is highly uncertain for B14-65666 \citep[\(10^{8.7\nn11}\) \Msun,][]{Hashimoto.T:2023b}, the high \(\Sigma_{\SFR, 0}\) would lead to short gas depletion time of \(< 10\) Myr in the range of molecular gas mass surface densities of local starbursts \citep[\( < 10^4\) \Mopcpc;][]{Hodge.J:2015a, Pereira-Santaella.M:2021a}.
-In addition, the high \(\Sigma_{\SFR, 0}\) and s\(\SFR_0\) of the E-core suggest that the radiation presssure is high enough to launch galactic outflows \citep[e.g.,][]{Pereira-Santaella.M:2021a, Ferrara.A:2023a}, which lead to negative feedback, therefore reducing or even quenching the star formation \citep{Hopkins:2012}.
+In addition, the high \(\Sigma_{\SFR, 0}\) and s\(\SFR_0\) of the E-core suggest that the radiation pressure is high enough to launch galactic outflows \citep[e.g.,][]{Pereira-Santaella.M:2021a, Ferrara.A:2023a}, which lead to negative feedback, therefore reducing or even quenching the star formation \citep{Hopkins:2012}.
+There might also exist an AGN in the compact E-core, which would be consistent with its high surface brightness and high dust temperature.
+In such a case, the E-core star-formation history will be affected by additional negative feedback by AGN.
 Thus, the compact dusty starburst at the E-core may cease within several tens Myr.